PashaDolgirev/aion-transformers/README.md

-I am a theoretical phycisist, and here I follow the superb lecture by A. Karpathy: https://www.youtube.com/watch?v=kCc8FmEb1nY&t=5065s.
+Transformer from Scratch
+I am a theoretical physicist exploring modern AI architectures through first-principles understanding.
-My goal is to dive into the self-attention mechanism, in every possible detail and connect to my physics intuition whenever possible.
+This repository follows the superb lecture by Andrej Karpathy (https://www.youtube.com/watch?v=kCc8FmEb1nY&t=5065s), where I build a Transformer model from scratch — line by line — to internalize the self-attention mechanism in full detail and connect it to my physics intuition whenever possible.

-In training a NN, I found these papers extremely useful:
+📚 Foundational Readings
+While training neural networks, I found the following works particularly illuminating:
-1. Residual NNs: https://arxiv.org/abs/1512.03385.
-Key lesson: naively, one expects that a deeper NN one has with more model parameters should result in overfitting.
+1. Deep Residual Learning for Image Recognition (He et al., 2015, https://arxiv.org/abs/1512.03385) Key lesson: naively, one expects that a deeper NN with more model parameters would result in overfitting.
 This is not what is observed in practice.
-In practice, deeper NN are more difficult to train, and the residual architecture is a way to make training of deeper NN efficient.
+In practice, deeper NNs are more difficult to train, and the proposed residual architecture efficiently solves the training issue.